Application Information – MS-SLP

 The scores should be sent to institution code 1871.
 The department code is not required in order for your official scores to attach to the application.

-Tuition Scholarships: Given that most graduate students need financial assistance, need is not a factor; financial awards are offered on the basis of merit, using criteria very similar to that used to judge acceptance into the program.
+Given that most graduate students need financial assistance, need is not a factor; financial awards are offered on the basis of merit, using criteria very similar to that used to judge acceptance into the program.
+In addition, our department has dedicated resources specifically to support our commitment to a diverse student population.
 There are no additional forms to complete for scholarships.

 Special Requirements for International Applicants